See Great Art

 South Florida, and Miami in particular, represents the unquestioned epicenter of the arts in Florida.
 In the past 20 years, Miami has evolved into one of the leading destinations for contemporary art in the world, using the boost from Art Basel Miami Beach which first arrived there in 2002.
 Art Basel Miami Beach is now the most celebrated art fair outside of Europe and the entire region’s art scene has been lifted as a result.

-Art Basel and Miami Art Week, which runs simultaneous to it, last only a few days and an arts community can’t survive on one week of feasting.
+Art Basel and Miami Art Week, which runs simultaneously, last only a few days and an arts community can’t survive on one week of feasting.
 Miami’s art museums keep its momentum churning year-round.

 The Rubell Museum shows off the treasures compiled over a lifetime by mega-collectors Don and Mera Rubell.
 The collection features a who’s-who of contemporary Black artists including Jean-Michel Basquiat, Kerry James Marshall, Mickalene Thomas, Rashid Johnson, Kehinde Wiley, Tschabalala Self and Amoako Boafo.

-A major presentation of Keith Haring’s artwork also highlights the museum which possesses arguably the Southeast’s finest collection of contemporary art.
+A major presentation of Keith Haring’s artwork also highlights the Rubell which is the best Florida art museums for Contemporary art, likely the best in the Southeast.

 Formerly the Miami Art Museum, the museum was formally renamed the Jorge M. Pérez Art Museum of Miami-Dade County – PAMM for short – in 2013 to honor another mega-collector and benefactor Jorge M. Pérez.
 Specializing in Modern and Contemporary Art, PAMM also emphasizes art from Latin America with many pieces from Pérez’ collection on display.